Conor Oberst: Bright Eyes (1995–2011, 2020–present)

 Oberst founded Bright Eyes as a solo project in 1995, and after the disbanding of Commander Venus, released A Collection of Songs Written and Recorded 1995–1997 in January 1998.
 This was followed quickly by Letting Off the Happiness, released in November of the same year.
 It featured members of numerous bands and was recorded in the Oberst family basement.
 One year later, Bright Eyes released its first EP, Every Day and Every Night.
 Bright Eyes' third album, Fevers and Mirrors was released in May 2000; it was ranked 170 on Pitchfork's list of the top 200 albums of the 2000s.

 With the release of 2002's Lifted or The Story Is in the Soil, Keep Your Ear to the Ground, Bright Eyes received national attention and Oberst was proclaimed a breakthrough artist by several notable magazines.
 On January 25, 2005, Bright Eyes simultaneously released two new albums: the folk I'm Wide Awake, It's Morning and more electronic-pop Digital Ash in a Digital Urn.
 Time listed I'm Wide Awake, It's Morning as one of the top ten albums of 2005.

 The Four Winds EP was released in March 2007, followed by their seventh album, Cassadaga in April.
 The song "Four Winds" was named a top 100 song of 2007 by Rolling Stone.
 Oberst spent the next two years focusing on other music projects, and in June 2009 told Rolling Stone he wanted to make one final album with Bright Eyes before retiring the group.
 The band subsequently released The People's Key on Conor's 31st birthday, February 15, 2011.

 In January 2020 the band announced their return to both touring and recording after a nine-year hiatus, and released their tenth album Down in the Weeds, Where the World Once Was on August 21, 2020.

+In September of 2024, Bright Eyes released Five Dice, All Threes', as their 11th studio album via the record label Dead Oceans - of which they moved to in 2020 - before going on a worldwide tour of the album throughout late 2024 and 2025.

 Desaparecidos (2001–2002, 2010, 2012–2015)

 Oberst is a guitarist and singer for Desaparecidos.
 The music and lyrics of Desaparecidos differ greatly from Bright Eyes, having more in common with punk rock than Oberst's usual folk rock.
 The lyrics are generally social commentary on the state of affairs in America and the pitfalls of the suburban lifestyle, as opposed to the more introspective lyrics of Bright Eyes.
 Desaparecidos was active as a band between 2001–2002, they re-grouped for several one off shows in the Omaha area during the early 2010's before reuniting fully between 2012–2015.
-Their debut album Read Music / Speak Spanish, was released on February 12, 2002.
-A second full length album Payola, was released on June 23, 2015.
+Their debut album, Read Music / Speak Spanish, was released on February 12, 2002.
+A second full-length album, Payola, was released on June 23, 2015.